-INTERNATIONAL ISOTOPES INC. ANNOUNCES COMPLETION OF A MODIFICATION TO EXTEND THE MATURITY DATE OF ITS SERIES C PREFERRED STOCK
+INTERNATIONAL ISOTOPES INC. ANNOUNCES APPROVAL OF A MODIFICATION TO EXTEND THE MATURITY DATE OF ITS SERIES C PREFERRED STOCK

 IDAHO FALLS, Idaho, Feb.
-17, 2022 /PRNewswire/ -- International Isotopes Inc. (OTCQB: INIS) ("International Isotopes" or "INIS") has announced the completion of a modification to the term of its Series C Preferred stock.
-The modification extends the maturity date of the Series C Preferred for one year to February 28, 2023.
+17, 2022 /PRNewswire/ -- International Isotopes Inc. (OTCQB: INIS) ("International Isotopes" or "INIS") has announced the approval of a modification to the term of its Series C Preferred stock.
+The modification extends the maturity date of the Series C Preferred for approximately one year to February 28, 2023.
 All other terms in the Series C Preferred stock remain unchanged.

-The modification to extend the maturity date of the Series C Preferred stock was completed by obtaining approval from a majority of the Series C Preferred stockholders.
+The modification to extend the maturity date of the Series C Preferred stock was approved by obtaining majority consent of the Series C Preferred stockholders.
 INIS requested the extension to allow the Company to execute several of the Company's near-term business development initiatives.
+The amendment has been filed with the Secretary of State of the State of Texas.

-Steve Laflin, CEO of INIS commented, "We wish to extend our appreciation to our Series C Preferred stockholders for approving this modification to extend the maturity date of our Series C Preferred stock.
+Steve Laflin, CEO of INIS commented, "We wish to extend our appreciation to our Series C Preferred stockholders for approving this modification to extend the maturity date of our Series C Preferred Stock.
 The Company has several near-term new business development initiatives, and this modification allows us to make better use of cash reserves to address those opportunities."

 About International Isotopes Inc.